Why Evaluate and Justify Risk Controls in Aviation SMS

 - Corrective preventative actions, or CPAs.

-While you might argue for one definition over others, for the purpose of this article we will simply say that all of these terms mean:
+While you might argue for one definition over others, for this article we will simply say that all of these terms mean:

 - Something in your company that helps reduce a risk(s); and